mlhpdx/SimplestLoadBalancer/Readme.md

   SimplestLoadBalancer [options]

 Options:
-  --server-port-range <server-port-range>            Set the port to listen to and forward to backend targets (default "1812-1813")
+  --server-port-range <server-port-range>          Set the ports to listen to and forward to backend targets
+                                                   (default "1812-1813") [default: 1812-1813]
-  --admin-port <admin-port>                          Set the port that targets will send watchdog events (default 1111) --client-timeout <client-timeout>                  Seconds to allow before cleaning-up idle clients (default 30) --target-timeout <target-timeout>                  Seconds to allow before removing target missing watchdog events (default 30)
+  --admin-ip <admin-ip>                            Set the IP to listen on for watchdog events [default is first private IP] --admin-port <admin-port>                        Set the port that targets will send watchdog events [default: 1111] --client-timeout <client-timeout>                Seconds to allow before cleaning-up idle clients [default: 30] --target-timeout <target-timeout>                Seconds to allow before removing target missing watchdog events [default: 30]
-  --default-target-weight <default-target-weight>    Weight to apply to targets when not specified (default 100) --unwise                                           Allows public IP addresses for targets (default is to only allow private IPs)
+  --default-target-weight <default-target-weight>  Weight to apply to targets when not specified [default: 100] --unwise                                         Allows public IP addresses for targets [default: False] --stats-period-ms <stats-period-ms>              Sets the number of milliseconds between statistics messages printed to the
+                                                   console (disable: 0, max: 65535) [default: 1000]
+  --default-group-id <default-group-id>            Sets the group ID to assign to backends that when a registration packet doesn't
-  --version                                          Show version information -?, -h, --help                                     Show help and usage information
+                                                   include one, and when port isn't assigned a group [default: 0] --version                                        Show version information -?, -h, --help                                   Show help and usage information
 ```

 ## Making SLB Aware of Backends ##

-Backends aren't setup at the command line.
+Backends aren't configured at the command line.
 Rather, they are dynamically registered and de-registered using periodic UDP packets sent to the admin port (`--admin-port`).
 The content of those packets may differ based on how you use SLB in your environment.

 ### Single SLB ###